somisettyv/MicroService/README.md

     Make a Rest Call follows

-    http://localhost:8765/api/dept/org/dept/     --> will be routed to
+    http://localhost:8765/api/dept/org/dept/     --> Make call with Zuul URL that will be routed to  Eureka -> Department Or Employer Service

           [